5T33Z0/Clover-Crate/GUI/README.md

 `ProvideConsoleGop` from GUI will override `ProvideConsoleGopEnable` from the `Quirks` section  – just in case you forgot to remove this parameter from the config when updating the Clover.

 ### ShowOptimus
-Enables an on-screen notification in the Boot menu which about which GPUs are enabled, so you can disabled discrete Optimus GPUs on the fly since they are not supported by macOS.
+Enables an on-screen notification in the Boot menu about which GPUs are enabled, so you can disabled discrete Optimus GPUs on the fly since they are not supported by macOS.
 If on-board and discrete GPU are enabled, the notification `Intel Discrete` is displayed.

 ### TextOnly
 Text-only menu mode for a minimal GUI and faster loading times (like it was 1984 all over again).